 Karen has worked in the finance sector for over 30 years.
 As well as being Founder of Pensions for Purpose, she is Chair of the Strategic Investment Board for the Ministry of Justice and a Non-executive Director and Chair of the Board of Resonance Ltd, a social impact investment company.
 She sits on the Advisory Council of the Impact Investing Institute.

-Karen also provides independent investment advice to the London Boroughs of Islington, Camden and Hounslow through Apex Group.
+Karen also provides independent investment advice to the London Boroughs of Islington and Camden through Apex Group.
 She was the Chief Executive/Managing Director of AllenbridgeEpic Investment Advisers from 2010 to 2013.
-Before that, she had 10 years’ experience as a fund manager and director for County NatWest and BZW Investment Management (now BlackRock).
+Prior to that, she had ten years’ experience as a fund manager and director for County NatWest and BZW Investment Management (now BlackRock).

 Pensions for Purpose